boringdata/boring-catalog/README.md

 # Boring Catalog

-A DuckDB-based Iceberg catalog implementation.

-The catalog is stored as a single .duckdb file in S3, making it lightweight and portable.
+A lightweight, file-based Iceberg catalog implementation using a single JSON file (e.g., on S3, local disk, or any fsspec-compatible storage).

 ## Why Boring Catalog?
-- Eliminates the need to host or maintain a dedicated catalog service
+- No need to host or maintain a dedicated catalog service
-- We can store all our Iceberg metadata in a single DuckDB file, including:
+- All Iceberg metadata is managed in a single JSON file (e.g., `catalog.json`)
-  - Catalog metadata
-  - Pointers to Iceberg metadata files (via `read_json('s3://...')`)
-  - References to Iceberg table data (via `scan_iceberg('s3://...')`)
-- Enables easy sharing across teams and environments through simple S3 URLs using `ATTACH '<s3_url>'`
-- We can easily expose a FastAPI REST endpoint to enable writes from Snowflake and other external systems

-## How It Works
+## How It Works ?

-Boring Catalog uses S3 conditional PUT operations to synchronize the catalog across multiple clients, effectively preventing race conditions during concurrent access.
+Boring Catalog stores all Iceberg catalog state in a single JSON file (e.g., `s3://bucket/path/catalog.json`).
+- Namespaces and tables are tracked in this file
+- S3 conditional writes prevent concurrent modifications when storing catalog on S3

 ## Installation